Capital Improvements Program

 CIP Project Requests

-Please submit a CIP Request form if there is an area of the City that you would like to see improved.
+If there is an area of the City that you would like to see improved, please submit a CIP Request form.
 All requests are reviewed by an interdepartmental committee.
+See form for details.

 Consultant Database Information